dojomojoboo/dojomojoboo/README.md

 - 👋 Hi, I’m @dojomojoboo
 - 👀 I’m interested in coding
+- 🌱 I’m currently speed learning python for data extraction
 - 🌱 I’m currently learning solidity
+- 💞️ I’m interested in AI
-- 💞️ I’m looking to collaborate on solidity
+- 💞️ I’m interested in Python

 <!---
 dojomojoboo/dojomojoboo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.